Tom Siddon: Political career

-After serving as City Councillor in Richmond, Briitsh Columbia, for two years, he was first elected to parliament in a 1978 election as a Progressive Conservative Member of Parliament (MP) to represent the British Columbia riding of Burnaby—Richmond—Delta.
+After serving as City Councillor in Richmond, British Columbia, for two years, he was first elected to parliament in a 1978 by-election as a Progressive Conservative Member of Parliament (MP) to represent the British Columbia riding of Burnaby—Richmond—Delta.
 He was successively elected in five federal elections between 1978 and 1993, and worked under several prime ministers.

 When Brian Mulroney became leader of the PC Party, Siddon was appointed the party's science critic in the shadow cabinet.
-After the Tories won the 1984 election, he was given the cabinet post of Secretary of State for Science and Technology.
-Siddon proved to be a hard working and competent MP, and was promoted to the Minister of Fisheries and Oceans position on November 21, 1985, in the wake of the tunagate scandal that had forced the resignation of previous minister, John Fraser.
+After the Tories won the 1984 election, he was given the post of Secretary of State for Science and Technology.
+During his time in this role, he established the foundation for the Canadian Space Agency and signed the International Space Station Agreement with the United States in 1984.

+Siddon was promoted to the Minister of Fisheries and Oceans position in 1985, in the wake of the tunagate scandal that had forced the resignation of previous minister, John Fraser.

-Siddon remained in the Fisheries post for five years, until 1990, overseeing one of the most important eras in Canadian fishing history.
-By the mid-1980s, it was evident that severe overfishing was soon going to have consequences.
-Siddon thus attempted to impose stiff quotas on the catch; however, in retrospect, Siddon did not go far enough, and in 1991, a complete moratorium on cod fishing had to be imposed.
+Siddon remained in the Fisheries post for five years, until February 23, 1990.
+In response to overfishing and its consequences on fish stocks, Siddon attempted to impose stiff quotas on the catch.
+In 1991, a complete moratorium on cod fishing had to be imposed.

 In 1990, Siddon moved to the Minister of Indian Affairs and Northern Development position.
-Shortly after his swearing-in, Siddon was left to tackle another crisis alongside his provincial counterpart John Ciaccia, as the Oka Crisis broke out.
+Shortly after his swearing-in, Siddon worked alongside his provincial counterpart John Ciaccia, to address the Oka Crisis.

-Siddon's greatest legacies and successes were also achieved as Minister of Indian Affairs including the agreement in 1992 to create the new territory of Nunavut, the signing of the Saskatchewan Treaty Land Entitlement Framework Agreement, and the establishment of the British Columbia Treaty Process.
-As a result of his work during his tenure as Minister, Siddon is recorded as the most successful comprehensive land claim negotiator in Canadian history.
+As Minister of Indian Affairs, Siddon helped conclude the agreement in 1992 to create the new territory of Nunavut, the signing of the Saskatchewan Treaty Land Entitlement Framework Agreement, the signing of the Yukon Umbrella Final Agreement, and the establishment of the British Columbia Treaty Process.

 When fellow British Columbian and ally Kim Campbell became PC leader and prime minister in 1993, Siddon was promoted to the senior cabinet, becoming Minister of National Defence on June 25, 1993.
 In this role, he was responsible for ordering new EH-101 navy helicopters to replace the aging Sea King helicopters.
-The deal was finalized, but the opposition Liberal Party of Canada made it an election issue and argued that the helicopters were too expensive.
-After winning the election, the Liberals cancelled the contract and incurred cancellation fees of $500 million (CAD).
-The Sea Kings have since had numerous crashes and require 30 hours of maintenance for every hour of flight time.
+The deal was finalized, but during the next election, the opposition Liberal Party of Canada argued that the helicopters were too expensive.

-Siddon entered the 1993 election expecting a tough battle.
-His support for native land claims and his earlier fishing quotas had made him one of the top targets of the new Reform Party of Canada.
-Siddon ended up finishing third behind Raymond Chan of the Liberal Party and Nick Loenen of Reform.
+Siddon entered the 1993 election and ended up finishing third behind Raymond Chan of the Liberal Party and Nick Loenen of Reform.